-You can top-up your Istanbulkart whenever you need to using Biletmatic machines.
+You can top-up your Istanbulkart whenever you need to use Biletmatic machines.

 3. A capital city that comes with good beaches

-The city is surrounded by the Marmara and Black seas.
-You can find some really great sandy and pebble beaches in the islands near Istanbul.
+The city is surrounded by the Marmara and the Black Sea.
+You can find some really great sandy and pebble beaches on the islands near Istanbul.

 There are reasonable transport links from the city to help you escape to the coast on a hot summer’s day.